RozziP/GroupLoot/README.md

 ## Group Loot

-Builds upon Solst1c3's shared loot mod
+Builds upon Solst1c3's shared loot mod in an attempt to make group play smooth and balanced.
-Looted items are given to all living members.
+* Any looted item is given to all living team members.
+* 3D printers and cauldrons remove the same items from each team member.
+* Interactable items (chests, shrines, printers, etc.) no longer scale with the number of team members.
-Chest spawns and boss drops no longer scale with the number of players on a team.
+* Boss drops no longer scale with the number of team members (i.e. bosses will only ever drop 1 item + 1 or 2 from shrines of the mountain)
 ### Install
 Copy Assembly-CSharp.dll into Risk of Rain2 -> Risk of Rain 2_Data -> Managed